Quasi-Monte Carlo with Domain Transformation for Efficient Fourier Pricing of Multi-Asset Options: Numerical Experiments and Results

 \FloatBarrier

 We note that when working with scaled payoffs, it is necessary to define the variable $ X_t^j $ appropriately.
-For a basket put option, this is given by: $X_t^j := \log\left(\frac{S_t^j}{dK}\right),$ while for a call on min, CON call options and spread call, it is defined as: $ X_t^j :=\log\left(\frac{S_t^j}{K}\right)$.
+For a basket put option, this is given by: $X_t^j := \log\left(\frac{S_t^j}{dK}\right),$ while for a call on min, CON call, and spread call options, it is defined as: $ X_t^j :=\log\left(\frac{S_t^j}{K}\right)$.
 We tested the performance of RQMC with the appropriate domain transformation (see Section~\ref{sec:RQMC_fourier_pricing}) for the GBM, VG, and GH models with various parameter constellations and dimensions $d = 1, \ldots ,15$.
 The tested model parameters of marginal distributions are taken from the literature on model calibration \cite{kirkby2015efficient, bayer2018smoothing,aguilar2020some,healy2021pricing}.
 We considered relative errors normalized by the reference prices to compare the methods.
-The statistical error of RQMC is defined as in \eqref{rqmc_error}, and the relative statistical error is given by where the reference values are computed using the MC method with $M = 10^8$ samples.
-The numerical results were obtained using Google Colab with the standard configuration.
-The code containing the implementation of our proposed approach is available on GitHub\footnote{ \href{https://github.com/Michael-Samet/Quasi-Monte-Carlo-for-Efficient-Fourier-Pricing-of-Multi-Asset-Options.git}{https://github.com/Michael-Samet/Quasi-Monte-Carlo-for-Efficient-Fourier-Pricing} }.
+The statistical error of RQMC is defined as in \eqref{rqmc_error}, and the relative statistical error is given by where the reference values are computed using the MC method with $M = 10^8$ samples, {unless stated otherwise}.
+The numerical results were obtained using Google Colab with the standard configuration. {The computations reported below follow the RQMC-Fourier pricing pipeline summarized in Algorithm~\ref{alg:rqmc_fourier} in Appendix~\ref{app:rqmc_fourier_pipeline}.} The code containing the implementation of our proposed approach is available on GitHub\footnote{ \href{https://github.com/Michael-Samet/Quasi-Monte-Carlo-for-Efficient-Fourier-Pricing-of-Multi-Asset-Options/tree/main/Premia\%20Implementation}{https://github.com/Michael-Samet/Quasi-Monte-Carlo-for-Efficient-Fourier-Pricing} }. \FloatBarrier